ysono/ccn-coverage-docker/readme.md

 docker compose logs -f api
 docker compose logs -f vis

-# Open the app on your browser.
+# Open the app on your browser at this address.
 curl localhost:8000

 # When done